frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise2.md

         <source src="/img/learning-course/stage1b/exercises/e2/e2s13.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>4.
-Assemble the motor and motor pinion gear using parts from the MKCad App. </figcaption>
+Assemble the motor and motor pinion gear using parts from FRCDesignLib. </figcaption>
     </li>
   </div>